AntJanus/WebDevelopment.META/Book/2-Learning/2-first-language.md

 I realize I'm going at break-neck pace here but let's dive into the first programming language and what to learn.
 Given that the basics are done (HTML/CSS), this is the next logical step.
 Many don't take it and prefer to stay on the front-end but I believe that any successful developer should know the basics of at least one server-side programming language or at least Javascript to work on the front-end.

 The beauty of programming is that once you learn one language, it's easy to pick up more.
 It's not like actual linguistics.
 You're still writing English just in a different manner.
 That's the key.
 Instead of using the word `var` to specify a variable (in Javascript), you may have to use `$` prefix (in PHP).
-But an array is an array (a list of other variables), and a string is always a string (string is a collection of characters, so you could say it's any lenght of a "text").
+But an array is an array (a list of other variables), and a string is always a string (string is a collection of characters, so you could say it's any length of a "text").
 Basics are the same.

 This is why Computer Science degrees start with the C programming language.
-It's where they teach about Strings, and Integers.
+It's where they teach about Strings, Integers, and other data types.
 Since many languages of today derive from it and most of the world runs on C++ (which, at the basic level, will look similar), it's easier to jump from it into whatever field you choose to.
 It's definitely much more useful to learn C and C++ if you're going into a field outside of web development.

 However, the nuances of various languages can provide stark differences in implementation and thus in learning it.

-I wanted to give a rundown of the most popular started languages of today, their pros and cons, and how they in terms of difficulty learning it.
+I wanted to give a rundown of the most popular starter web development languages of today, their pros and cons, and how they in terms of difficulty learning it.
 On top of that, it's a pretty good idea to know how the job market is for each.
 It's all up to you.

 Luckily, whatever decision you make isn't life changing, you'll eventually get to a point where you will tackle the task of learning a secondary language.
 Not only that but overall, each language I'll present you will prepare you well for the world out there, no matter which choice you make.
 Try not to make the option paralyze you!
 Just pick one and go with it!